-4.1.2 Cross-Condition Cellular Training Data
+4.1.1 Cross-Condition Training and Test Data

-There are two task conditions that will be evaluated using cellular data - one-speaker detection and two-speaker detection.
-These two task conditions are different in both training and test.
-Therefore, to better understand performance characteristics and to help attribute differences in performance correctly to training versus test, there will be included some one-speaker test segment trials that use twospeaker models, and some two-speaker test segment trials that use one-speaker models.
+The one-speaker detection and two-speaker detection conditions with limited data are different in both the training and the test data used, but draw their data from the same underlying switchboard cellular source.
+Therefore, to better understand performance characteristics and to help attribute differences in performance correctly to training versus test, there will be included some onespeaker test segment trials that use two-speaker models, and some two-speaker test segment trials that use one-speaker models.